alallier/reload/README.md

 ### Upgrading from v1 to v2
 The following major changes have taken place

+> Breaking Change: v2 includes use of native Promise.
+NodeJs .12+ is required

 - EADDRINUSE prompt
   - Added EADDRINUSE catcher that starts a cli-prompt when desired port is in use.
 Another port can be supplied to start server on another open port.
 - Watching Files